MedSwitcher

 • Injection site reactions: Wegovy 6% → Zepbound 3.2% — improvement

 Why are Zepbound's side effects lower despite more weight loss?
 Tirzepatide's dual-agonist mechanism may distribute receptor activation more evenly, reducing the concentrated GI stimulation seen with high-dose semaglutide.
 Additionally, the GIP component has intrinsic anti-nausea properties.
+For a different oral option with a mild side effect profile, see Foundayo vs Wegovy.

 During the transition: Most patients already adapted to GLP-1 from Wegovy experience minimal additional side effects when starting Zepbound.
 New GI symptoms, if any, are typically mild and limited to the first 1-2 weeks at each dose level.
+For exercise guidance during the switch, see our exercise and muscle loss guide.

 Cost: Wegovy vs Zepbound